-At Brandient, as brand designers, we are mainly focused on how things work.
+As designers at Brandient, we are mainly focused on how things work.
 Is the identification work accurate?
 Are the symbols used differentiated for the consumer?
-Can the payload of meanings be turned into a potent internal instrument for modeling the organization’s ethos?
+Can the payload of meanings be turned into a potent internal instrument for modelling the organisation’s ethos?
 Is the brand efficiently hard-wired to its Romanian origin?
 Looks are important, but the strategic design mechanics are more so.

 We worked with Bitdefender, creator of Internet security and antivirus software, for two years in order to be able to answer these questions with yes, yes, yes, and yes.